Rotator Cuff Muscles All Have Origins On The

 The scapula is a mobile, flat bone that sits on the posterior thoracic wall.
 Its broad surface area offers ample space for muscular attachments, and its triangular shape creates distinct fossae that guide each rotator‑cuff muscle into a precise line of pull.
 This arrangement:

-- Maximizes apply – The distance from the scapular origin to the humeral insertion creates an optimal moment arm for rotation and stabilization.
+1. Maximizes take advantage of – The distance from the scapular origin to the humeral insertion creates an optimal moment arm for rotation and stabilization.

 Detailed Description of Each Origin